How to Find the Standard Matrix of a Linear Transformation

 Step 1: Identify the Domain and Codomain

 First, determine the vector spaces involved.
-The domain is the space where the input vectors reside, and the codomain is the space where the output vectors reside.
-For example, if T: ℝ² → ℝ³, the domain is ℝ² (two-dimensional vectors) and the codomain is ℝ³ (three-dimensional vectors).
+That said, the domain is the space where the input vectors reside, and the codomain is the space where the output vectors reside.
+Here's one way to look at it: if T: ℝ² → ℝ³, the domain is ℝ² (two-dimensional vectors) and the codomain is ℝ³ (three-dimensional vectors).

 Step 2: Determine the Standard Basis Vectors